 Because no one knows exactly what causes NHLs, there are no specific steps anyone can take to prevent it.
 The factors that increase risk are generally not things that can be avoided, making it difficult to decrease risk in people affected by these viruses, bacteria, and immune suppression.

-What screening tests are available?
+What screening tests are used for NHL?

-Unfortunately, there is no screening test available for NHLs.
+At this time, there is no screening test available for NHLs.
 Because there are so many different types of NHLs, it would be difficult to develop a single effective test that could screen for all types.

-What are the signs and symptoms of NHL?
+What are the signs of NHL?

-Because there are so many forms of NHL that can involve all different organs, signs and symptoms can vary depending on the areas of the body that are affected.
+Because there are so many forms of NHL that can involve all different organs, signs, and symptoms can vary depending on the areas of the body that are affected.
 For instance, MALT lymphoma affects the stomach lining and can cause nausea, vomiting, and abdominal pain.
 Cutaneous T-cell lymphoma affects the skin and can cause redness, itching, or raised patches on the skin.

 How is NHL diagnosed?